 Usually, where there is a manual process like this and it involves data, you can automate it.
 So I started to look at my process systematically.

-By this point I had a couple developers I had used for various client projects and I began mapping out what I needed the software to do.
+By this point, I had a couple of developers I had used for various client projects and I began mapping out what I needed the software to do.

 I had it to where I could batch send cold emails with my email template once I filtered through the emails.